Mykhel/alx-pre_course/README.md

-My first README has been updated
+My first README file has just been updated